hubverse-org/hubUtils/.github/CONTRIBUTING.md

 ## Synchronizing with `hubverse-org/schemas`

-The canonical home for the hubverse schemas are at https://github.com/hubverse-org/schemas.
+The official home for the hubverse schemas are at https://github.com/hubverse-org/schemas.
 These schemas are copied over here under the `inst/schemas` folder, which allows offline validation for hubs.